 Why Build a Shop?

-Shop Buildings and ag storage buildings save owners money in the long run.
+Shop buildings and AG storage buildings save owners money in the long run.
 Money invested this year saves depreciation of equipment in years to come.

-Select a Location for the shop.
+Select a Location for the Shop

 The best way to add any new building to your ranch is simple.
 First, draw your facility on paper.
 Then, draw in the proposed location of your new shop building.

 Next, mentally go through all the processes that take place each day.
-It may be beneficial to use different colors to draw in vehicle paths for loaders, delivery trucks, milk trucks, and other machinery.
+It may be helpful to use different colors to draw in vehicle paths for loaders, delivery trucks, milk trucks, and other machinery.
 Here are some things to consider: